 What is the course about?

 Using a wide range of both traditional and digital techniques you will explore commercial and experimental approaches to photography in our fully equipped photographic studios.
 You will work through a series of projects and industry software sessions facilitated by experts in the field.
-You will be exploring traditional and digital photography, lighting, history, and genres including people, documentary, street and fashion.
-This course will be held in City Lit's dedicated photographic studio equipped with studio lighting, Apple Mac computers, high quality A2 digital printers and professional software (Photoshop CC, Lightroom 5, Capture 1 etc.).
+You will be exploring traditional and digital photography, lighting, history, and genres including people, documentary, street, portraiture and commercial practice.
+This course will be held in City Lit's dedicated central London (Covent Garden) photographic studio equipped with studio lighting, Apple Mac computers, scanners, high quality A2 digital printers and professional software - Adobe Photoshop, Lightroom, Capture 1 and PtGui (panorama stitching software).

 Although this is a non-accredited course, students successfully completing the course will be awarded our City Lit Certificate - based on achievements of the course outcomes and attendance.